openvswitch/ovs/FAQ.md

 Implementation Details
 ----------------------

-Q: I hear OVS has a couple of kinds of flows.
+### Q: I hear OVS has a couple of kinds of flows.
 Can you tell me about them?

 A: Open vSwitch uses different kinds of flows for different purposes:

   - OpenFlow flows are the most important kind of flow.
 OpenFlow controllers use these flows to define a switch's policy.
     OpenFlow flows support wildcards, priorities, and multiple tables.

     When in-band control is in use, Open vSwitch sets up a few "hidden" flows, with priority higher than a controller or the user can configure, that are not visible via OpenFlow.
 (See the "Controller" section of the FAQ for more information about hidden flows.)

   - The Open vSwitch software switch implementation uses a second kind of flow internally.
 These flows, called "datapath" or "kernel" flows, do not support priorities and comprise only a single table, which makes them suitable for caching.
 (Like OpenFlow flows, datapath flows do support wildcarding, in Open vSwitch 1.11 and later.)
 OpenFlow flows and datapath flows also support different actions and number ports differently.

     Datapath flows are an implementation detail that is subject to change in future versions of Open vSwitch.
 Even with the current version of Open vSwitch, hardware switch implementations do not necessarily use this architecture.

    Users and controllers directly control only the OpenFlow flow table.
 Open vSwitch manages the datapath flow table itself, so users should not normally be concerned with it.

-Q: Why are there so many different ways to dump flows?
+### Q: Why are there so many different ways to dump flows?

 A: Open vSwitch has two kinds of flows (see the previous question), so it has commands with different purposes for dumping each kind of
    flow:

-      - "ovs-ofctl dump-flows <br>" dumps OpenFlow flows, excluding hidden flows.
+  - `ovs-ofctl dump-flows <br>` dumps OpenFlow flows, excluding hidden flows.
 This is the most commonly useful form of flow dump.
 (Unlike the other commands, this should work with any OpenFlow switch, not just Open vSwitch.)

-      - "ovs-appctl bridge/dump-flows <br>" dumps OpenFlow flows, including hidden flows.
+  - `ovs-appctl bridge/dump-flows <br>` dumps OpenFlow flows, including hidden flows.
 This is occasionally useful for troubleshooting suspected issues with in-band control.

-      - "ovs-dpctl dump-flows [dp]" dumps the datapath flow table entries for a Linux kernel-based datapath.
+  - `ovs-dpctl dump-flows [dp]` dumps the datapath flow table entries for a Linux kernel-based datapath.
 In Open vSwitch 1.10 and later, ovs-vswitchd merges multiple switches into a single datapath, so it will show all the flows on all your kernel-based switches.
 This command can occasionally be useful for debugging.

-      - "ovs-appctl dpif/dump-flows <br>", new in Open vSwitch 1.10,
+  - `ovs-appctl dpif/dump-flows <br>`, new in Open vSwitch 1.10,
     dumps datapath flows for only the specified bridge, regardless of the type.

-Q: How does multicast snooping works with VLANs?
+### Q: How does multicast snooping works with VLANs?

 A: Open vSwitch maintains snooping tables for each VLAN.